By Robin Cronan, 6th July 2015

 2) TRACK SEARCH TERMS

-Tracking the search terms a customer or prospect uses to find your website can help you tailor your web content so your pages speak to your visitor in their own language style.
+Tracking the search terms a customer or prospect types in to find your website can help you tailor your web content so your pages speak to your visitor in their own language style.
 By recording this information against customer and prospect profiles in your database you will be able to individually tailor your email marketing and direct mail campaigns too.

 By tailoring your content and marketing messages in this way, and combining it with personalisation, you will achieve a significant increase in conversion rates and sales revenues.